MarkKozel/CompOrgEText/docs/Foundations/NumberSystems/RepresentingNumbers.md

 To be truly useful, we need to be able to represent negative (signed) values in binary.
 In order to accomplish this, we will sacrifice 1 bit to stand in for the +/- sign.

 Before proceeding, we need to understand how to add 1 binary values.
-It is just like adding 2 decimal numbers:
+We will explore this moreIt is just like adding 2 decimal numbers:

 ::: left
-!!!include(TextSnippets/Foundations/add_binary_numbers.md)!!!
+A Full Adder
+!!!include(TextSnippets/Foundations/full_adder_table.md)!!!
 :::

 ### The Sign Bit